 Our 9-day tour of the “Land of Aloha” features some of these islands’ most beautiful and breathtaking destinations — along with behind-the-scenes tours of world-famous observatories.

 Sky & Telescope offers you a chance to experience the astronomical and natural wonders of Hawai‘i from April 18 to 26, 2022.
-You’ll marvel at the impressive volcanoes on Maui and the Big Island, luxuriate in the tropical waters, wiggle your toes on Punalu‘u Black Sand Beach, keep watch at sunset for the elusive “green flash,” and spend two evenings stargazing with local amateur astronomers.
+Accompanied by S&T's Observing Editor Diana Hannikainen you’ll marvel at the impressive volcanoes on Maui and the Big Island, luxuriate in the tropical waters, wiggle your toes on Punalu‘u Black Sand Beach, keep watch at sunset for the elusive “green flash,” and spend two evenings stargazing with local amateur astronomers.

 This tour’s itinerary also offers opportunities to explore the colorful towns of Lahina, Hilo, and Kailua on your own.
 And you’ll have the option to extend your stay with a 3-day visit to Kaua‘i, the Garden Island.
 Perhaps best of all, our itinerary also includes special access to professional observatories atop Haleakalā on Maui and on the world-renowned summit of Mauna Kea on the island of Hawai‘i.